Why do Dogs Eat Poop? Causes & Solutions

 2. Supervise and Clean Up

-Watching your dog while they are outside and cleaning up after them can help prevent them from eating feces.
+Keeping a close watch on your dog while they are outside and keeping their litter box clean can help prevent them from eating feces.
 Keep your dog on a leash during walks if they have a habit of eating poop.

 3. Use Deterrents

-Coprophagia can sometimes be remedied by adding an item to your dog food or supplements that make poop unappealing to dogs.
+Coprophagia can sometimes be remedied by adding a product to your dog’s food or supplements that make poop unappealing to dogs.
 These deterrents will help curb the behaviour in time.

 Table: Quick Solutions to Stop Coprophagia In Dogs